dncR/NBLDA/README.md

 If you use NBLDA package in your research, please cite it as below:

-> Dincer Goksuluk, Gokmen Zararsiz, Selcuk Korkmaz and Ahmet Ergun Karaagaoglu (2018).
+> Dincer Goksuluk, Gokmen Zararsiz, Selcuk Korkmaz and Ahmet Ergun Karaagaoglu (<YEAR_here>).
 NBLDA: Negative Binomial Linear Discriminant Analysis.
 R package version "use_package_version_here".